-You start your day busy and just eat to get by.
-You’re also more likely to have what is available.
-While there’s nothing wrong with what you’re doing, there’s so much more you can do better.
+You start your day with just coffee and a piece of bread.
+There’s nothing wrong with it.
+But there’s so much more you can do better.

-This post about how can a teacher eat healthily is to give all teachers an idea of how simple and interesting it can be to provide healthy food as a part of their plans.
+How can a teacher eat healthily is to help you find out how simple and interesting it can be to provide healthy food as a part of your plans.
 If you put a piece of fruit in your bag every day or bring tasty water to work all the time – you’re doing good!

 Now let’s see if you can perfect the things below.
 If you do, then you have been enjoying delicious food at work.
 But if you’re guilty and looking for another chance to treat yourself to good food, read on.

 >>> Curious as to how to pack food healthily?
 Begin with our favorite lunch boxes for teachers!

 How Can A Teacher Eat Healthily